 Hey there friends!
 Today I have the easiest DIY project on the planet for you!
 This DIY phone charger station has made life a little bit more convenient for my hubby and I. Yeah, I put one on his side of the bed as well!
 Isn’t it cute?

 I don’t know about you, but I rely a LOT on my phone and so does my husband, and let’s not even mention my teenager.
-My phone is my planner, my calendar, my note taking device, my alarm, heck it’s my third hand.
+My phone is my planner, my calendar, my note-taking device, my alarm, heck it’s my third hand.
 It’s my fitness buddy.
 Even my yoga videos are in there!
 Perhaps I shouldn’t admit to how much I like my phone.

-So, naturally when I go to bed, my phone sits on my nightstand while it charges.
+So, naturally, when I go to bed, my phone sits on my nightstand while it charges.
 Every night, I have to fetch the charge cord from behind the nightstand.

-So, when I saw this idea I decided to give it a go, and put my own spin on it.
 Now my phone sits happily in the basket while it charges and I always know where the charge cord is.
 Not only that, it looks cute too!

 So, without further delay, let’s get to it, shall we?
 I did have a little “issue” which I’ll tell you about.
 You know I’m always open and honest- not every project turns out the way we intend it to.
 Luckily, I was able to make this work with a small adjustment.